crontab/Multiplexer/README.md

 ---

-*Descriptions for Cacher, Zipper, Debouncer and MuxRepository coming soon*
+*Descriptions for Zipper, Debouncer, MuxRepository and the media downloader family interfaces coming soon*